Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Zach McKinstry At The Plate

-- McKinstry is hitting .239 with 17 doubles, two triples, eight home runs and 37 walks.
+- McKinstry has 17 doubles, four triples, eight home runs and 37 walks while hitting .242.

-- In 60.8% of his 120 games this season, McKinstry has picked up at least one hit.
-He's also had 15 multi-hit games.

-- He has scored in 37.5% of his games this year, with more than one run scored in 3.3%.
+- He has scored a run in 45 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.